Sticky central limit theorems on open books: Random sampling and the law of large numbers

-holds $\Pm$-almost surely.
-The point~$\bar b$ is the \emph{Fr\'echet mean} (or \emph{barycenter}) of~$\mu$. \end{lem} \begin{proof} This is a special case of \cite[Proposition~6.6]{sturm}, whose generality occurs in the context of distributions on globally nonpositively curved spaces.
-(An elementary proof from scratch is also possible, using arguments similar to the proof of Theorem~\ref{t:stickyLLN}.
-In general on metric spaces, there can be more than one Frechet mean, and there are corresponding set-valued strong laws \cite{Zie77,BP03}.) \end{proof}
+\end{lem} \begin{pf} This is a special case of \cite{sturm}, Proposition 6.6, whose generality occurs in the context of distributions on globally nonpositively curved spaces.
+(An elementary proof from scratch is also possible, using arguments similar to the proof of Theorem \ref{tstickyLLN}.
+In general on metric spaces, there can be more than one Fr\'echet mean, and there are corresponding set-valued strong laws \cite{Zie77,BP03}.) \end{pf}